snicckers/nicks_blog/_posts/2020-09-10-flight-controller-pt1.md

 ### 3. Reflection
 <hr>

-With all that said I managed to cobble together a reasonably well tuned flight stabilizer working on a single axis with two motors.
-Being able to change the PID constants in real time and actually see the results as I changed them was a better education than any textbook can provide.
-In the future I may use something like Matlab to do my tuning, but at least I'll have the advantage of having a good understanding of PIDs.
+Being able to change the PID constants in real time and actually see the results as I changed them was a good education.
+The next post will focus on simulation & control of a quadcopter in MATLAB/Simulink, and finally unrestricted physical flight.

-Part 2 is next up, focusing on the implementation of a Madgwick filter, and a Mahony filter.